-There is pending legislation (Bail and Release (Scotland) Bill) which will make significant changes to bail legislation.
-At present the Bail Supervision: National Guidance (Scottish Government, 2022a) outlines the current legal framework and considerations for bail and supervised bail, as well as specific considerations for children and young adults.
-It is critical that any use of bail supervision with children must respond to the specific developmental, trauma-informed, and systemic needs of children, with such schemes having significant success (Naughton, Redmond, & Coonan, 2019).
+The recently passed Bail and Release (Scotland) Act 2023 will make significant changes to bail legislation when fully enacted.
+At present the Bail Supervision National Guidance (Scottish Government, 2022a) outlines the current legal framework and considerations for bail and supervised bail, as well as specific considerations for children and young adults.
+It is critical that any use of bail supervision with children must respond to the specific developmental, trauma-informed, and systemic needs of children - with such schemes having significant success (Naughton et al., 2019).
 Merely fitting children into processes and practice designed for adults does not comply with UNCRC and is likely to compound the challenges and difficulties they already face in the justice system.

 The relevant legal provisions in relation to bail are contained within Part III of the Criminal Procedure (Scotland) Act 1995; section 23C states the points that the court must consider in deciding whether to bail or remand someone.
-There is a presumption for bail in all cases with limited exceptions, though pending legislation is likely to remove these exceptions.
+There is a presumption for bail in all cases with limited exceptions.

-Section 23C lays out the grounds for refusing bail (none of which have specific considerations for children).
+Section 23C lays out the grounds for refusing bail.
 These include any substantial risk that if the person was granted bail they may:

-- abscond:
+- abscond;

 - fail to appear in court as required;

-- commit further offences:
+- commit further offences;

 - interfere with witnesses;

 - otherwise obstruct the course of justice;

-- Any other substantial factor which appears to the court to justify keeping the person in custody.
+- any other substantial factor which appears to the court to justify keeping the person in custody.